 The formal probate process, referred to as the administration of the probate estate, begins with filing the original will with the court and the preparation and filing of a petition for administration.
 A probate judge will sign an order admitting the decedent’s will for probate and will issue “letters of administration” appointing the estate’s personal representative.

-If the parties cannot reach agreement, creditor disputes are resolved by the probate judge.
+If the parties cannot reach an agreement, creditor disputes are resolved by the probate judge.
 Once the personal representative or the court determines the validity of contested creditor claims filed, the personal representative pays the claims (either in total or in a prorated amount).

 Another part of the estate proceedings is determining whether the estate is required to file federal tax returns.
-Personal representatives will likely file an income tax return for the decedent for the tax year of his death and for each year during probate if the estate has more than $600 in income during the tax year.
+Personal representatives will likely file an income tax return for the decedent for the tax year of their death and for each year during probate if the estate has more than $600 in income during the tax year.
 Some probate estates also file an estate tax return for estate tax planning purposes or if the total taxable estate exceeds the applicable estate tax credit.

-After payment of claims and resolution of any disputes, the personal representative distributes any remaining probate assets to the heirs named in the will.
+After payment of claims and resolving any disputes, the personal representative distributes any remaining probate assets to the heirs named in the will.
 First, the personal representative distributes estate assets to satisfy any specific bequests in the will.
 A specific bequest is an instruction in the will to distribute a specific asset, such as real estate, or a fixed amount of cash, to one or more persons or a charity.

 Often, estate beneficiaries will ask the personal representative to prematurely distribute assets of the estate.
-The personal representative may be held individually responsible for early distributions when the personal representative later learns that the money distributed is needed to pay estate expenses, federal taxes, or for required distributions.
+The personal representative may be held individually responsible for early distributions when the representative later learns that the money distributed is needed to pay estate expenses, federal taxes, or required distributions.
 The personal representative should never distribute money to an heir without first contacting their attorney.

 Closing the probate administration requires a formal accounting.
 The accounting includes all legally significant activities during probate administration, evidence that creditors’ claims and taxes have been paid, and a statement that the remaining estate property has been distributed in proper shares to the persons entitled under the decedent’s will.
 The proposed accounting is distributed to all beneficiaries who then have an opportunity to object.